Relintai/entity_spell_system/README.md

 It is a c++ engine module, which means you will need to compile it into godot.
 (See compiling)

-It supports godot 3.2 at the moment.
+It supports both godot 3.2 and 4.0 (master).
+Note that since 4.0 is still in very early stages I only check whether it works from time to time.

 ### What the module doesn't cover